Door-to-door Canvassing Guide - Flash Mob

 Why Flash Mob

 What is a flash mob?
-It is an event which “spontaneously” occurs on busy street intersections, squares or bridges and involves a large group of individuals with written or created custom signs.
+It is an event that “spontaneously” occurs on busy street intersections, squares, or bridges and involves a large group of individuals with written or created custom signs.
 Ordinarily, such events are usually coordinated through social media, such as Facebook or Twitter, or a group meeting.

-There are individuals who believe that flash mob can bring awareness and persuade the mass to vote for desired candidate.
+There are individuals who believe that flash mobs can bring awareness and persuade the masses to vote for the desired candidate.
 However, these people cannot be further from the truth.
 It is extremely difficult to persuade an individual to transfer their vote from one candidate to the other.
 Interestingly, party leaders often have family members who vote for the opposition.
-In addition, even a husband and wife can have different assessment of the candidates.
+In addition, even a husband and wife can have different assessments of the candidates.

 Every flash mob has a structure to it.
 There are several roles the participants can play.

 First, there is a mob organizer.
 This individual is usually the energetic person in the group who has endless creativity.

 Second, there are three types of mob participants.
 The first type consists of volunteers who do not have any intention of doing door-to-door canvassing, voting, or making donations, yet they like to show off with a large group of people.
 The second type is the experienced canvassers who just want to entertain themselves in between the campaign activities.
 Lastly, the third type of volunteers are individuals who do not have anything else to do and who participate in the mob out of boredom.